OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

         case "notification":

             if (message.data.data.notification === "page-loaded") {
-                // here we know that the picker page is loaded and ready for user interaction }
+                // here we know that the browser page is loaded and ready for user interaction }

             console.log(message.data);